andrew-vant/romtool/README.rst

 someone can use is universal.
 Reading a string is not fundamentally different from one game to another, either.

-romlib is an attempt to collect game-independent functionality into an API and a very basic patch-making tool.
+romlib (and its command line interface, romtool) is an attempt to collect game-independent functionality into an API and a very basic patch-making tool.
 The idea is to make simple hacks possible for non-programmers, and provide a useful set of primitives for more complex game-specific hacking tools.

+Here are some things you can do with it that might be useful:

+- Inspect ROM data tables, e.g. monster stats, dialogue strings, or spell lists.
+- Edit the same in a spreadsheet, then make a patch implementing the changes.
+- Version-control rom hacking projects.
+Romtool's dump format is TSV, and it supports a textualized, commentable IPS-ish input format.
+Both are quite friendly to version control tools.
+- Merge multiple existing patches together.
+- See what an existing patch actually changes.

-It *does* need to be told where to find the data it is going to extract or patch.
+Romlib does need to be told where to find the data it is going to extract or patch.
 For this it needs a "rom map", which at the moment is a set of .tsv files specifying the location and format of the data structures in the ROM.
-My hope is that maps for romlib can eventually serve as thorough, standardized documentation of how different games' internals are structured.
+My hope is that maps for romlib can eventually serve as thorough, standardized, machine-readable documentation of how different games' internals are structured.

 romlib and romtool are still very, very alpha.
 At the moment it mainly converts data tables from a rom into tsv files, which the user